A note on cubic fourfolds containing several planes: Introduction

 which respects the semiorthogonal decompositions. \end{theorem}

 Let us end this introduction by giving an overview of the structure of this note.
 We begin by recalling the construction of the twisted K3 surfaces associated to cubic fourfolds containing a plane in Section \ref{sec:basics}.
-In Section \ref{sec:geometry}, we construct the surface $F_L$ and prove the geometric part of Theorem \ref{thm:exofcorr} as well as Theorem \ref{thm:notisomain}.
+In order to prove Theorem \ref{thm:notisomain}, we degenerate to Eckardt cubic fourfolds, whose properties we recall in Section \ref{sec:eckardt}.
+Then, we focus on the case of two planes intersecting along a line.
+In Section \ref{sec:geometry}, we prove Theorem \ref{thm:notisomain} in this case, construct the surface $F_L$ and prove the geometric part of Theorem \ref{thm:exofcorr}.
 The relation between the transcendental lattices of $S_{P_i}$ and $F_L$ is studied in Section \ref{sec:transcendental}.
 In Section \ref{sec:derived}, we study derived categories associated to the surface $F_L$ and establish Theorem \ref{thm:derived}.
 The other two cases, i.e., trivial and pointwise intersection, are discussed briefly in Section \ref{sec:others}.
-In order to prove Theorem \ref{thm:notisomain}, we degenerate to Eckardt cubic fourfolds, whose properties we recall in Section \ref{sec:eckardt}.
-Finally, we conclude this note by explicitly computing the action of the twisted derived equivalence between the associated K3 surfaces in Section \ref{sec:latticecomp}.
+Finally, we conclude this note by explicitly computing the action of the twisted derived equivalence between the associated K3 surfaces in Appendix \ref{sec:latticecomp}.

 We work over the field $\mathbb C$ of complex numbers.
 Unless stated otherwise, all cubic fourfolds are assumed to be smooth.